EarthenSky/geb-chip-8/devlog/devlog.md

 Bugs:
 - events were being dropped for some reason!
 - [flickering](https://chip8.fandom.com/wiki/Flicker#:~:text=Chip8%20and%20SuperChip%20programs%20can,essentially%20a%20free%20running%20loop.) can be solved by careful program structure
+- Misunderstood SDL_CreateAudioStream
+  - I assumed that the `src_spec` and `dst_spec` parameters referred to input (microphone) and output (speaker/headphone).
+Of course, after looking around I realized that `SDL_AudioStream` is much more generic, and can do all sorts of cool stuff!

 ### `animation_test.chip8`